-Schools need to be aware of those children who are persistently absent or missing from school as this may be an indicator of welfare concerns.
+Schools need to be aware of those children who have unexplainable and/or persistently absences from education t or are missing from school as this may be an indicator of welfare concerns.

 Attendance policies should state clearly who needs to be notified and what action should be taken and any relevant timescales.
 Parents should be asked to provide contact details for at least 2 or more people who can be contacted in the event that a child does not attend school.
-Schools should refer to B&NES "Children missing from education" policy and the B&NES missing children protocol for further details.
+Schools should refer to B&NES Children Missing from Home, Care and Education Settings Protocol for further details.